Mobility marketplaces and brake repair on TechCrunch Live – TechCrunch

 Walker Drewett founded NuBrakes in May 2019.
-According to Mike Ghaffary, GP at Canvas Ventures, Drewett is building a high-growth business powered by a marketplace model, which is why Ghaffary led the company’s Series A. The product is simple: On-demand vehicle brake repair services.
+According to Mike Ghaffary, GP at Canvas Ventures, Drewett is building a high-growth business powered by a marketplace model, which is why Ghaffary led the company’s Series A. The product is simple: on-demand automotive maintenance and repair services.
 Join this episode to hear how Drewett raised capital and built NuBrakes on the learnings from his previous startup, NuWash (it’s on-demand car washes, of course).

 This event opens on June 22 at 11:30 a.m.
 PDT/2:30 p.m.
 EDT with networking and pitch practice submissions.
 The interview begins at 12 p.m.
 PDT followed by the TCL Pitch Practice at 12:30 p.m.
 PDT.
 Register here for free.